ResourceDataInc/Centroid/README.md

 #### .NET

-Below is a C# example that loads the JSON file as a string and then retrieves the database's server address using a PascalCase property `Database.ServerAddress`.
+Below is a C# example that loads the JSON as a string and then retrieves the database's server address using a PascalCase property `Database.ServerAddress`.

 ```cs
 // MyApp.cs